manijangde/manijangde.github.io/README.md

 ### My Projects

+Orgianizing differnt projects work into their respective repositories created.
+Will be creating more repos according to the projetcs.

+#### _Guided Projects:_

 I have created separate repository for all the guided projects i have done:

 1. SQL Project: explore factbook dataset and get useful insights.